floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Inmate Records In Florida?

-While the Florida Department of Corrections (FDC) provides online access to non-confidential and non-exempted information on felony convicts in its custody, interested persons are allowed to request official copies of an inmate record.
+While the Florida Department of Corrections (FDC) provides online access to non-confidential and non-exempted information on felony convicts in its custody, interested persons are allowed to request official copies of an inmate's record.
 FDC provides this certified copy on request following the state’s public records law and s.945.10 of the state’s statute.
 However, in line with the same statutes, only redacted Florida inmate records are provided based on a review of confidential and exempted information.
 Note, FDC furnishes the requestor with a cost estimate before fulfilling the order.
-Typically, it costs 15 cents per one-sided page and 20 cents for each two-sided page while copies are certified at $1 per page.
+Typically, it costs 15 cents per one-sided page and 20 cents for each two-sided page, while copies are certified at $1 per page.
 Other costs may be added depending on the type and volume of requests.

 To obtain certified records for inmates held in county jails in Florida, address the request to the sheriff’s office or correctional institution operating such facilities.
-For example, requests for Broward County jail inmates are to the Sheriff’s Office at 2601 West Broward Boulevard or the Main Jail Bureau at 555 SouthEast 1st Avenue, both in Fort Lauderdale.
+For example, requests for Broward County jail inmates are sent to the Sheriff’s Office at 2601 West Broward Boulevard or the Main Jail Bureau at 555 Southeast 1st Avenue, both in Fort Lauderdale.
 For Miami-Dade inmate records, requests may be completed online or addressed to the director of Corrections and Rehabilitation at:

 Dr. Martin Luther King Office Plaza